-Whether it’s hiring movers, looking at warehouse spaces, hiring registered agents, or even just selling some of your stuff — it’s never too early to start early.
-Seriously, start at least three months before you think you need to, and even that probably won’t be enough time… But it’ll help.
+Whether it's hiring movers, looking at warehouse spaces, finding registered agents, or even just selling some of your stuff, it's never too early to start.
+And no matter how early you start, it won't be early enough.

 Your moving company will not understand your specific business jargon.
 (Do I even understand our business jargon?)

 What even is an envelope box???
 I've explained to three different people at our moving company what I mean when I say "envelope box," but we still have at least three different boxes in the warehouse that are all referred to as "envelope boxes."
 The smallest boxes that hold our specialty envelopes, the small-ish boxes that hold bundles of our regular envelopes, the larger boxes that those boxes are shipped in...
 There's no end to it.